-If you’re having trouble thinking of an offer for your subscribers, here are some ideas to get your noggin working!
+If you’re having trouble thinking of gifts for your email subscribers, here are some ideas to get your noggin working!

 1. Access to a private discussion area or group.
 This is something that I offer to my subscribers as well; email subscribers can join our secret FB discussion group for one on one help and advice.

 2. Mistakes.
 No one wants to make mistakes!
-So you can offer single page or infographic on mistakes to avoid in your niche – for example, “Mistakes to Avoid When Buying Yarn” or “8 Mistakes People Make When Buying Home Insurance”.
+So you can offer a single page or infographic on mistakes to avoid in your niche – for example, “Mistakes to Avoid When Buying Yarn” or “8 Mistakes People Make When Buying Home Insurance”.
 That’s the kind of valuable content people love to get.

 3. Case Studies.
 I see this one pretty often in the blogging/marketing niche, and I bet you have too.
 “Sign up NOW to find out how Bob increased conversions 400% With one simple change to his blog”.
 People love this stuff, because they want to see what works for other people, and see if they can make it work for themselves.

 4. Webinars.
 This is another popular tactic in blogging and marketing.
 Webinars can be live or pre-recorded and should be on a topic that your niche is hungry to learn about.
 When they sign up to see the webinar, they’re also added to your list.
-You can do this really simply on a Google hangout, and then people who missed it can watch the recording.
+You can do this really simply on Youtube, just make the video private and give the link to people when they opt-in.